Hueman RPO Blog

 That motivation is good — but the candidate pool shouldn't end with this bunch.

-The reinforcements hospitals rely on when too many nurses quit or hospitals can't fill their positions quickly come at a high cost.
-Labor costs cut into healthcare organizations' revenues by about 60 percent and is the greatest driver of operating expenses.
-However, most providers will pay for premium labor to avoid having to turn away patients or close units due to being understaffed.
+The reinforcements hospitals rely on when too many nurses quit, or hospitals can't fill their positions quickly come at a high cost.
+Labor costs cut into healthcare organizations' revenues by about 60 percent and are the greatest driver of operating expenses.
+However, most providers will pay for premium labor to avoid turning away patients or close units due to being understaffed.

 Organizations should also be recruiting high-quality passive candidates: individuals who are employed and aren't thinking about leaving their current positions but embody the qualities you're looking for.
 Online sourcing, cold calls, email blasts, and résumé mining are great ways to connect with them.
 Even if they don't apply immediately, you'll be top of mind if they want to make a move in the future.